Monitor Active Directory

-When the Splunk AD monitoring utility runs, it gathers AD change events, which are then indexed by Splunk software.
-To view these events as they arrive, use the Search app.
+When the AD monitoring utility runs, it gathers AD change events, which the Splunk platform then indexes.
+To view these events as they arrive, use the Search & Reporting app.

-There are several types of AD change events that Splunk software can index.
+There are several types of AD change events that the Splunk platform can index.
 Examples of these events follow.
-Some of the content of these events has been obscured or altered for publication purposes.
+Some of the content of these events is obscured or altered for publication purposes.

-When an AD object changes, Splunk generates an update event.
+When an AD object changes, the Splunk platform generates an update event.
 The software logs this change as type

 2/1/10 3:17:18.009 PM 02/01/2010 15:17:18.0099 dcName=stuff.splunk.com admonEventType=Update Names: objectCategory=CN=Computer,CN=Schema,CN=Configuration name=stuff2 displayName=stuff2 distinguishedName=CN=stuff2,CN=Computers Object Details: sAMAccountType=805306369 sAMAccountName=stuff2 logonCount=4216 accountExpires=9223372036854775807 objectSid=S-1-5-21-3436176729-1841096389-3700143990-1190 primaryGroupID=515 pwdLastSet=06:30:13 pm, Sat 11/27/2010 lastLogon=06:19:43 am, Sun 11/28/2010 lastLogoff=0 badPasswordTime=0 countryCode=0 codePage=0 badPwdCount=0 userAccountControl=4096 objectGUID=blah whenChanged=01:02.11 am, Thu 01/28/2010 whenCreated=05:29.50 pm, Tue 11/25/2008 objectClass=top|person|organizationalPerson|user|computer Event Details: uSNChanged=2921916 uSNCreated=1679623 instanceType=4 Additional Details: isCriticalSystemObject=FALSE servicePrincipalName=TERMSRV/stuff2|TERMSRV blah dNSHostName=stuff2.splunk.com operatingSystemServicePack=Service Pack 2 operatingSystemVersion=6.0 (6002) operatingSystem=Windows Vista?
 Ultimate localPolicyFlags=0

-When an AD object has been marked for deletion, Splunk software generates a delete event.
+When an AD object has been marked for deletion, the Splunk platform generates a delete event.
 The event type is similar to

 admonEventType=Update, except that it contains the